vippsas/vipps-wix/README.md

 ## How to get started

 - Log into [portal.vipps.no](https://portal.vipps.no/login) with BankID.
-- Sign up to use *Vipps på Nett*
+- Sign up to use *Vipps på Nett*.
-- After 1-2 days you will get an email with login details to Vipps Developer Portal, where you can get the API credentials
+- After 1-2 days you will get an email with login details to Vipps Developer Portal, where you can get the API credentials.
-- Download and configure
+- Download and configure.

 ## How to get Vipps account keys from Vipps Developer Portal